0suu/SwitchBotController/README_en.md

    (Cloud Services → Developer options; see the official SwitchBot documentation for details).
 2. Start the app:
    - If you have a packaged build (installer / AppImage / dmg): install and launch it as a normal desktop application.
-   - If you are running from source, see the “Developer Setup” section below and run `npm run dev` or `npm run start`.
+   - If you are running from source, see the “Developer Setup” section below and run `npm run dev` (development mode).
 3. Open the `Settings` tab in the top app bar.
 4. Enter your **Open Token** and **Secret Key**, then click `Validate and Save`.
    - If validation succeeds, the app stores the credentials locally and automatically starts using them.